-- To understand how domestic violence/intimate partner violence is experienced by Trans, Gender-Diverse and Two-Spirit community members in the Greater Toronto Area (GTA), in a manner that meets safety, trauma-related, and confidentiality needs
+- To understand how partner violence is experienced by Two-Spirit, Nonbinary and Trans community members in the Greater Toronto Area (GTA), in a manner that meets safety, trauma- related, and confidentiality needs.

-- To respond to the needs of Trans, Gender-Diverse and Two-Spirit community members through peer-led intervention approaches and capacity-building activities among Ontario health and multi-sector providers, thereby increasing access to effective and equitable health and social supports.
+- To respond to the needs of Two-Spirit, Nonbinary and Trans community members through peer-led intervention approaches and capacity-building activities among Ontario health and multi-sector providers, thereby increasing access to effective and equitable health and social supports.

-- To establish effective partnerships between Trans, Gender-Diverse, and Two- Spirit communities and multi-sector agencies that provide services, programs, training, and/or research to support the overall needs of the communities affected by DV/IPV
+- To establish effective partnerships between Two-Spirit, Nonbinary and Transcommunities and multi-sector agencies that provide services, programs, training, and/or research to support the overall needs of the communities affected by partner violence.

-- To create and disseminate health promotion tools designed by peers for Trans, Gender-Diverse and Two-Spirit survivors of DV/IPV
+- To create and disseminate health promotion tools designed by peers for Two-Spirit, Nonbinary and Trans community members.

 PROJECT ACTIVITY HIGHLIGHTS:

-- The project brings together Trans, Gender-Diverse and Two-Spirit people and an Advisory Committee, comprised of researchers and multi-sector agencies, to examine and address current issues, challenges, and barriers to health and social supports for community members affected by DV/IPV.
+- The project brings together Two-Spirit, Nonbinary and Trans people and an Advisory Committee, comprised of researchers and multi-sector agencies, to examine and address current issues, challenges, and barriers to health and social supports for community members affected by partner violence.

-- A Peer Leadership Group, comprised of people with lived experience, in collaboration with the project team and the Advisory Committee, will lead community-grounded research on Trans, Gender-Diverse and Two-Spirit communities to identify unique experiences of DV/IPV, barriers to health and social supports, and promising practices in health promotion.
+- A Peer Leadership Group, comprised of people with lived experience, in collaboration with the project team and the Advisory Committee, will lead community-grounded research on Two-Spirit, Nonbinary and Trans communities to identify unique experiences of partner violence, barriers to health and social supports, and promising practices in health promotion.

-- The Peer Leadership Group, in collaboration with the project team, will lead the design and development of relevant tools and resources to help Trans, Gender-Diverse and Two-Spirit individuals affected by DV/IPV build resilience, knowledge and awareness.
+- The Peer Leadership Group, in collaboration with the project team, will lead the design and development of relevant tools and resources to help Two-Spirit, Nonbinary and Trans individuals affected by partner violence build resilience, knowledge and awareness.

-- New tools and resources will be developed to train and support health and social service providers, and to enhance competencies and practices for working with Trans, Gender-Diverse and Two-Spirit individuals affected by DV/IPV.
+- New tools and resources will be developed to train and support health and social service providers, and to enhance competencies and practices for working with Two-Spirit, Nonbinary and Trans individuals affected by partner violence.

 - Evaluation: Project outputs and outcomes will be evaluated on an ongoing basis and a final evaluation report will be produced.